Textualize/textual/docs/styles/keyline.md

 ## Python

-You can set a keyline in python with a tuple of type and color:
+You can set a keyline in Python with a tuple of type and color:

 ```python
 widget.styles.keyline = ("thin", "green")